ganeshrajadev/awesome-python/README.md

 ## Day 13: file_organizer.py
 - have you ever annoyed with a lot of unorganized files in your download folder? if yes, this extension will help you with automatically organize the files based on its type.
 Schedule it as a cron job, you never have to worry about organizing a folder manually.   feel free to add more types if you need.

+## Day 14: list_large_files.py
+- This script will print the n number of biggest files in the specified dir and it's sub dir.
+It will be helpful when you want to free up some space in HD